-The Poultry-Centered Regenerative Agriculture system is designed on the basis of a larger set of system principles.
+The Poultry-Centered Regenerative Agroforestry system is designed on the basis of a larger set of system principles.

 These regenerative agriculture principles will guide our engineering process and the step-by-step deployment of operations from the start.

 These principles ensure that our system will be:

 • Promotes healthy local economies, is socially diverse and ecologically balanced by design, yet not outside of the market demands and main support systems.

 • Meets current food and nutrition needs without compromising the ability of the system to meet the needs of future generations.

 • Relies primarily on naturally occurring bio-physical-chemical processes for energy (nutrient) transformation and efficiency as the basis for the optimization of economic returns and wealth building.

 • The System’s design and local blueprint supports natural eco-geo-evolutionary processes and adaptation (native species, biomes, etc.), is economically agile and flexible, and socially diverse to balance ideas, strategies and cultures with future needs as a way to absorb shock (mainly social and climate related).
 If a system is resilient it is sustainable, the opposite is not necessarily true.

 • Supports the health of all farmers, workers and consumers in the chain.